 We have been reviewing lots of tri shorts around here, and naturally we included the Sugoi brand.
 Last summer, we began using the Sugoi triathlon shorts, and loved them.
 Sugoi makes two different levels of tri shorts: Entry level is the “turbo” line, recently renamed the RPM.
 Upper-end is a combination of the Piston shorts and the RS line.
 We used both the Pistons as well as the RPM, and found both to be highly effective both in terms of performance as well as comfort.

-Lines: As noted above the RPM or Turbo line is entry level and sells for about $55.
+Lines: Sugoi makes some of our favorite tri shorts in addition to some of the best cycling shorts on the market.
+As noted above the RPM or Turbo line is entry level and sells for about $55.
 The RPMs are a great all-around tri short, and give you everything you need as a triathlete.
 Hard to even call them entry-level, as they are a very good pair of tri shorts.
 The RS and Piston are a higher-end short, with the key difference being in the fabric.
 They are going to sell for the $130 range.
 You won’t see new Piston shorts on the market, but there are plenty carryover models in stores and online that are still very high quality.
 They have a higher-quality chamois for the inside of the shorts, and the outer is made from a more aerodynamic and comfortable fabric called Ultra Aero.
 Aerodyamic fabric, you ask?
 Yes, even something like the fabric on your shorts can create more eddies, or wind resistance, when multiplied over the course of a long race could slightly add up.

 For all intents and purposes, we think the RPM or Turbo is a great short for 95% of racers.
 Unless you are an olympian or trying to win Kona, there is no need to go all-out on the shorts.
 For those doing a Half Ironman or who simply crave that extra bit of comfort, the upgrade may be warranted.
 If you are doing an Ironman, we always recommend using real bike shorts and living with the extra transition time.